-For more information see the following sections: Gibraltar nationals working in the UK (section 3.17); persons settled in the UK who move to Gibraltar then return before the first day of the first academic year (section 3.19); and UK nationals, EU nationals and their family members in Gibraltar (section 3.24).
+Gibraltar is the only BOT that is part of the European Union (EU).
+It is not part of the customs union and is not a member in its own right however specific considerations must be taken.
+For more information see the following sections: Gibraltar nationals working in the UK (3.8.1), and persons settled in the UK who move to Gibraltar then return before the first day of the first AY (3.9.1).